-Other information
+Other Information

 Management is responsible for the other information.
-The other information is comprised of Management's Discussion and Analysis for the year ended December 31, 2022.
+Other information comprises the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-How our audit addressed the key audit matter

-Our procedures included the following, among others:

-We obtained an understanding of the Group's methods to develop estimates of reserves and resources, including the Group's use of third-party specialists.
-In addition, we evaluated the competency and objectivity of management's specialists through consideration of their professional qualifications, experience and their use of accepted industry practices.

-We evaluated management's assessment of impairment indicators considering other internal and external factors, such as: market capitalization of the Group, long term commodity prices, actual production levels and costs as compared to the budget, mine development costs, and changes in strategic outlook, amongst others.
-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, and in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit and remain alert for indications that the other information appears to be materially misstated.

+We obtained the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions as at the date of this auditor's report.
+If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditor's report.

 We have nothing to report in this regard.

-Responsibilities of management and those charged with governance for the consolidated financial statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.